Comedian, chocolate baron, gas princess: Ukraine's presidential candidates

 She served three of those years and was released in 2014, after Yanukovych fled the country following a popular uprising.

-Tymoshenko, whose signature peasant braid has been replaced by a pony tail and thick glasses, came a distant second to Poroshenko in the 2014 election.
+Tymoshenko, whose signature hairstyle has been replaced by a pony tail and thick glasses, came a distant second to Poroshenko in the 2014 election.

 Supporters say the 58-year-old has the iron will and anti-Kremlin credentials needed to lead Ukraine.
 But detractors say she is a corrupt populist and accuse her of having secret ties to Russian President Vladimir Putin.